Our pet registration period is from 1 September to 31 August each year. Renewal notices are issued in August each year.

 - download and fill in the Animal registration form (PDF 970 KB) and return it to us

-- visit one of our customer service centres (if your pet is desexed you will need to bring the desexing certificate with you).
+- visit the Animal Management Centre or one of our customer service centres (if your pet is desexed you will need to bring the desexing certificate with you).

 For more information about dog registration, please visit Queensland Government – Animal Management (Cats and Dogs) Act 2008.